 I LOVE Thai iced tea, and I mean love.
 I also love popsicles, so why not combine the best of both worlds with these delicious and refreshing Boba Thai Iced tea popsicles?

 We have officially been on summer break for 11 days and 7 of them were spent at the beach in San Diego, two at a pool on the Las Vegas strip and two at home playing in the sprinklers because it has been HOT these last few days.
 We are talking triple digits.
 That is popsicle weather.
 And iced tea weather.
+And lots of boba milk tea.
 And taking turns sitting in our freezer weather.
 Its been an amazing start to our summer, but I have to keep the house stocked with all things icy and cold to keep us from melting faster than these popsicles in this 105 deg heat.

 Thai iced tea is a must when we go to or order take out Thai food.
 The cold temperature and sweet flavor helps offset the super spicy food, I always order a 3 spicy, my husband goes for a 6 or higher because he is crazy, but a 3 is still plenty of heat for me and the tea balances it out.
 I had never thought of making the tea at home since it was always a treat to go with the Thai food.
-But when I saw that World Market had two kinds of Thai iced tea I had to get both to try them out.

 I steeped the hot tea with simple syrup to lightly sweeten it.
 Traditional Thai Iced tea is on the sweeter side so I used a little less sweetener so it was only lightly sweetened instead of way too sweet and no one would want to drink it after a sip or two.
 I also let the tea bags steep a few more minutes than the directions called for so it would have a deeper flavor and richer color.
 Be careful though since steeping for too long will lend to a more bitter tea, even with sweetener added.